Skip to content

 What is CIDR notation?

-CIDR (Classless Inter-Domain Routing) notation is a compact way to specify an IP address and its associated network mask.
-For example, 192.168.1.0/24 means the first 24 bits are the network portion, leaving 8 bits for host addresses.
+CIDR (Classless Inter-Domain Routing) notation combines an IP address with a prefix length separated by a slash.
+For example, 192.168.1.0/24 means the first 24 bits identify the network and the remaining 8 bits are available for host addresses.

 Is my data safe?